pierre-cm/galbe/docs/routes.md

 }
 ```

-You will find more information about comment's metadata and how to use them along with examples in a plugin in the [Plugin](plugins) section.
+You will find more information about comment's metadata and how to use them along with examples in the [Plugin](plugins.md) section.